scaleway/terraform-scaleway-vpc-module/README.md

 # Scaleway VPC Terraform module

-This module can be used to deploy a VPC with various resources.
+Terraform module that can be used to deploy VPC resources on Scaleway.
 Common deployment examples can be found in [examples/](./examples).

 ## Usage